JohannesMP/com.johannesmp.blog/_posts/2015-09-01-installing-clang-on-windows-pt1.md

 #The Result

-In the end I came up with two different approaches, both of which satisfy all of my original goals.
+With some help from [Stack Overflow](http://stackoverflow.com/questions/32239122/what-do-you-need-to-install-to-use-clang-on-windows-to-build-c14-for-64-bit) I came upon two different approaches, both of which satisfy all of my original goals.

 ## Approach 1